 Summer resident of the royal family

-Gråsten Castle is best known as the summer resident of the royal family.
+Gråsten Palace is best known as the summer resident of the royal family.

-In 1935 the right of use of the castle was given to the late King Frederik and Queen Ingrid.
-Queen Ingrid was very interested in flowers and stood for the planning of the garden at Gråsten Castle until her death in 2000.
+In 1935 the right of use of the palace was given to the late King Frederik and Queen Ingrid.
+Queen Ingrid was very interested in flowers and stood for the planning of the garden at Gråsten Palace until her death in 2000.

-There is no public access to the buildings and rooms of the castle, except from the palace church, who has special opening hours.
+There is no public access to the buildings and rooms of the palace, except from the palace church, who has special opening hours.